maxtkc/mvths-wiki/docs/047a-light-display-project.rst

 #.
 Determine size of standoff to use with PCB.

 #.
+Use crimp connectors for disconnecting wires.
+Use solid core 22g for potentiometers.
+Use stranded for crimping.

+#.
 Learn to use guide to find hole sizes.
 #. keep holes not directly next to edge
 #. place all components centered on grid if possible.